Strategic Legal Solutions For Life's Important Moments

 New York Divorce FAQ

-Whether you are considering divorce or have just received divorce papers, you likely have many questions about the process.
-At Bryant & Bleier, LLP, we dedicate ourselves to listen to your situation and answer your questions.
-Here are a few frequently asked divorce questions we receive:
+Whether you are thinking about divorce or have recently received divorce papers, it’s natural to have many questions about what comes next.
+At Bryant & Bleier, LLP, we take the time to understand your situation and answer your questions with clarity and care.
+Below are some of the divorce questions we hear most often.

 Do I Need To Submit A Statement Of Net Worth To The Court?

 Yes.
-The court requires a statement of net worth, which details your assets, debts, income and property.
-It will also need to get notarized before submission.
+The court requires a Statement of Net Worth, which details your assets, debts, income and liabilities.
+It is a sworn document that must be notarized.

 How Is Legal Custody Different Than Physical Custody?